lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

     ##  The following variables should be omitted:
     ##

-<font color="blue"> Casting the target <font color="black"> `Accept`
-</font> variable to a factor is done to categorize the data.
-There are
-enough rows in this dataset to carry out a train-test split, and so it is done, with 70% partitioned into the training set, and the remaining 30% into the test set. </font>
+**Casting the target <font color="black"> `Accept` </font> variable to a factor is done to categorize the data.
+There are enough rows in this dataset to carry out a train-test split, and so it is done, with 70% partitioned into the training set, and the remaining 30% into the test set.**

 ``` r
 acquisition$Accept <- as.factor(acquisition$Accept)